Income tax

 Any person who is resident in Barbados and earns income from sources outside Barbados may be eligible for a tax rebate of up to 65% on the income tax payable on their foreign earnings.
 To qualify, such income must be transferred through the banking system of Barbados.

-The rate of the allowance is calculated on the percentage of those earnings which are foreign earnings—
+The rate of the allowance is calculated on the percentage of the earnings which are foreign earnings:

 Persons subject to income tax